imchocomint/paperlike/README.md

 See?
 Much better

+There is a demo video on the /src/ directory.
+You can try with it.

 And for dependencies (ha! caught the lazy reader): mpv, mpvpaper

 And to compile mpvpaper: libmpv-dev (apt), mpv-libs-devel (dnf).
 Arch users need not to worry about this